TheYuriG/blog_lessons/discord_create_channels/README.md

 		// If it's not a perfect match, this will always return null

 		try {
-			// Check if this channel where the command was used is stray if (!interaction.channel.parent) {
+			// Check if this Channel where the command was used is stray if (!interaction.channel.parent) {
-				// If the channel where the command was used is stray,
+				// If the Channel where the command was used is stray,
-				// create another stray voice channel in the server. await interaction.guild.channels.create({
+				// create another stray Voice Channel in the server. await interaction.guild.channels.create({
-					name: chosenVoiceChannelName, // The name given to the channel by the user
+					name: chosenVoiceChannelName, // The name given to the Channel by the user
-					type: ChannelType.GuildVoice, // The type of the channel created.
+					type: ChannelType.GuildVoice, // The type of the Channel created.
 				});
-				// Notice how we are creating a channel in the list of channels
+				// Notice how we are creating a Channel in the list of Channels
 				// of the server.
-This will cause the channel to spawn at the top
+This will cause the Channel to spawn at the top
-				// of the channels list, without belonging to any categories
+				// of the Channels list, without belonging to any Categories

-				// If we managed to create the channel, edit the initial response with
+				// If we managed to create the Channel, edit the initial response with
 				// a success message
 				await interaction.editReply({
 					content: 'Your voice channel was successfully created!',